All links are created equal, right?

 What do you think is happening?

 First, the people searching for that long-tail keyword are interested in talking/working with a professional who understands social media marketing.
-They don’t want a newbie, but a strategist; someone with a proven track record.
+They don’t want a newbie to write a boring press release, but a strategist; someone with a proven track record.

 Second, they are only interested in social media strategists who live in New York, which means that they might be a local business owner wanting a face-to-face meeting.

-If you were in that niche, let’s see how you could find suitable keywords to focus your content and attract small business owners who need help with social media marketing.
+If you were in that niche, let’s see how you could find suitable keywords to focus your content through the search engine and attract small business owners who need help with social media marketing.

 To start with, let’s use Google AdWords Keyword Planner.